MechanicalRabbit/DataKnots.jl/test/shapes.md

-# Self-Referential Data
+# Type system

-We employ a number of data types and structures to describe and represent self-referential data.
+This module lets us describe the shape of the data.

-    using QueryCombinators.Knots
+    using QueryCombinators.Shapes

 ## Cardinality